Why choose the iPhone 12 Pro Max?

 An Apple redesign means the iPhone 12 Pro Max has a flat screen that goes right to the edge of the phone, rather than being rounded like on previous models.
 This gives it the maximum amount of screen possible.
 And it has a pretty big screen, coming in at 6.7 inches from corner to corner.

-The screen has more than 3.4 million pixels – the most ever in an iPhone.
-And the contrast ratio is a mind-boggling 2,000,000:1, giving you the truest blacks and the brightest whites.
+The screen has more than 3.5 million pixels, and the contrast ratio is a mind-boggling 2,000,000:1, giving you the truest blacks and the brightest whites.

 Super Retina displays have been seen on Apple smartphones since the iPhone X. The addition of the letters XDR tells you that you're getting a better contrast, higher peak brightness and a cinema-standard wide colour gamut.
 The iPhone 12 Pro Max also boasts improved OLED technology that will not only give you a better colour accuracy and overall improved viewer experience straight away, but over time should reduce the effects of burn-in, where the faint remnant of an image can remain on your screen for a while.

-At the time of writing, there are already unofficial iPhone 12 Pro Max accessories popping up all over the place.
-This is nothing new for an iPhone and you've ever had an iPhone you'll know the quality is variable.
-What's new is Apple's own range of MagSafe covers and wallets that use magnets for simple and smooth attachment to the phone.
+At the time of writing, there are many unofficial iPhone 12 Pro Max accessories in existence.
+This is nothing new for an iPhone and if you've ever had an iPhone you'll know the quality is variable.
+What's best is Apple's own range of MagSafe covers and wallets that use magnets for simple and smooth attachment to the phone.

 The wallet contains all the blocking technology you need to protect your credit card, while the case gives what promises to be a pretty tough phone an extra layer of protection.
 You can attach one or both to your iPhone 12 Pro Max and there's plenty of colour options available so you can mix and match 'til your heart's content.